wp-plugins/hitboxtv-widget/readme.txt

 No.

 = How do i manually purge the widgets cache? =
-Cache is automaticaly purged whenever you klick the widgets 'Save' button.
+Cache is automaticaly purged whenever you klick the widgets 'Save' button or save on the global options.

+= Where to put translations? =
+Translations go into the `/wp-content/plugins/hitboxtv-widget/languages/` folder.
+You may have to create the `languages` folder first.

 == Screenshots ==